Dr Kathryn Quinn CPsychol Chartered Clinical Psychologist

 In addition to face-to-face therapy, email consultation and live chat service, I also offer a Skype tele mental health service.
 Skype therapy can offer you the opportunity to receive personalised therapy in the comfort and privacy of your own home at reduced costs.
 Please visit my website for more information: www.forthpsychologicalservices.co.uk.

-Other services offered include neuropsychological assessment for cognitive difficulties including memory loss and dementia.
-(Please note: costs for neuropsychological assessment and reporting may vary, please contact me for more details).
+Other services offered include cognitive screening for memory loss and dementia.
+(Please note: costs for screening and reporting may vary, please contact me for more details).

 Expert psychological assessment and treatment on behalf of third party psychological rehabilitation agencies.